niranjv/ml-notes/clustering/README.md

  * Calinski-Harabaz Index

 ## References
-* An Introduction to Statistical Learning with Applications in R, Daniela Witten, Gareth James, Robert Tibshirani, and Trevor Hastie, 2013, Chap 10
+* _An Introduction to Statistical Learning with Applications in R_, Daniela Witten, Gareth James, Robert Tibshirani, and Trevor Hastie, 2013, Chap 10